json-everything/json-everything/README.md

 ## What's in the box?

 There are actually multiple boxes.
-Each piece of functionality has been broken out into its own library, so you can pick an choose the one(s) that you need.
+Each piece of functionality has been broken out into its own library, so you can pick and choose the one(s) that you need.

 <table>
 <tbody>